2020 SDAT application

 Steering committee information

 The SDAT process requires local partners to form a Steering Committee to guide and implement the process.
 There is no limit or minimum number of members to be included in the Steering Committee.
-However, the Steering Committee should include a broad range of community leaders including representatives from the public and private sector as well as a representative of the local AIA component.
+However ,the Steering Committee should include a broad range of community leaders including representatives from the public and private sector as well as a representative of the local AIA component, if geographically possible.

 All application submissions must include the contact information for the Chair(s) of the Steering Committee.
 Naming co-chairs of the steering committee is recommended, but one chair should be designated as the primary contact.